compono/idibu-api/api-v3/Sector-and-locations.md

 	- Some locations may have up to 15 legitimate duplicates all over the country.
 Make sure your program is ready for that.</p>
 <h1>
 	<strong>Country codes</strong></h1>
-<p>To make a correct call, you will have to call a location within a country represented by one of the following country codes: <code>
+<p>To make a correct call, you will have to call a location within a country represented by one of the following country codes:

 GB - United Kingdom<br />
 US - United States<br />
 AD - Andorra<br />